 This form must be submitted to the ACVSMR office within 30 days of the date that a change of Resident Supervisor becomes effective.
-The Resident Supervisor should give a copy of this completed form to the resident, which should be retained by the resident.
+The new Resident Supervisor should give a copy of this completed form to the resident, which should be retained by the resident.

-To be completed by the Resident Supervisor:
+To be completed by the new Resident Supervisor:

-I have read the current ACVSMR Residency Program Guidelines as adopted by the American College of Veterinary Sports Medicine and Rehabilitation.
-I understand my role and agree to perform and oversee the training, resident logs, and evaluation of the resident, including ensuring that the resident not only meets the minimum requirements as outlined in the Guidelines, but also meets the criteria for acceptance into the College: has a satisfactory moral and ethical standing in the veterinary profession and a commitment to the constitutional objectives of the ACVSMR.
+I have read the current ACVS Residency Program Guidelines as adopted by the American College of Veterinary Surgeons.
+I understand my role and agree to perform and oversee the training, resident logs, and evaluation of the resident, including ensuring that the resident not only meets the minimum requirements as outlined in the Guidelines, but also meets the criteria for acceptance into the College: has a satisfactory moral and ethical standing in the veterinary profession and a commitment to the constitutional objectives of the ACVS.
 I understand that it is my responsibility to ensure, to the best of my ability, that the information presented by the resident in the web based Resident Training Log documentation system is complete and accurate.

-Effective (mm/dd/yyyyy), I have begun supervising
+Effective (mm/dd/yyyy), I ha ve begun supervising

-(Resident's name) at institution/practice).
+(Resident's nai me) at

-Diplomate:
+(institution/prac ctice).

+Diplomate (Pr int):

 Signature: Date:

 Address:

 Phone: Email:

-Resident (print):
+Resident (F Print):

 Address:

 Phone: Email:

-visor (Print Name):
+Previous Re esident Advisor (Print Name):

-Date change becomes
+Date change e becomes effective:

--